PODCAST EPISODE 133:

 Wrap-up

-Again, if you’re listening from our website, all of that will be right here on the screen for you.
-But again, if you’re listening through a regular podcast platform, you can simply pull out your phone, text the word, PODCAST to 224-444-6144 and we will send that right away.
-So just to wrap up, rules of thumb are the easy way out and they often don’t serve you well.
-So please put a filter on that and make certain that while it’s okay to listen that you filter that through, does this apply to me?
+Just to wrap up, rules of thumb are the easy way out and they often don’t serve you well.
+Please put a filter on that and make certain that while it’s okay to listen that you filter that through, does this apply to me?
 And does this serve me well?
 Before you take action on it.

 Please get the help of someone who can help how to decide instead of what to decide, and that is a financial professional who is licensed to provide this advice and is responsible for the outcome of the decisions that you are making to make certain that you have the information that you need to make the decision that you feel is best for you.